This 8-ingredient creamy Vegan Butternut Squash Pasta will be your new favorite fall meal. Healthy, delicious, and oh so comforting!

-The creaminess that is this pasta….holy moly butternut guacamole.
+The creaminess that is this Vegan Butternut Squash Pasta….holy moly butternut guacamole.

 I could live off cashews.
 I do live off cashews.
 But I never eat them plain.
 Heavens no!
 That’s far too boring.
 I blend them into anything and everything because they legitimately make everything taste way better (as evidenced by Cream of Broccoli Soup, Spaghetti Squash with Tomato Basil Cream Sauce, Spinach and Artichoke Pasta…this list goes on and on.)